Manila Cathedral: Cathedra

 The cathedra or episcopal throne of the Archbishop of Manila was installed in 1958 during the postwar reconstruction.
 It is made of Mexican onyx and marble from Carrara, Italy, and was designed and made by the Istituto Internazionale d’Arte Liturgica in Rome.
 The original cathedra bears the coat of arms of Rufino Santos before he was created a cardinal.
-His coat of arms and the Mexican onyx were covered by a stone until their restoration in 2021.
+His coat of arms and the Mexican onyx were covered by a stone slab until their restoration in 2021.

-The restored cathedra bears a carving of the coat of arms of Cardinal Jose Advincula, the present archbishop, imposed on top of white Indian marble.
+The restored cathedra bears a carving of the coat of arms of Cardinal Jose Advincula, the present archbishop, on top of white Indian marble.